Navitat/project-1-game/README.md

 ## Description

-"Ascensor!" is a game where the player needs to reach as fast as possible the elevator that gets him to the next floor.
+"Shoot 'Em!" is a game where the player will have to shoot at objectives (in this case birds) to earn points before time runs up.

+## Instructions

+- Movement: Use arrow keys "left" and "right" to turn in the direction you want to shoot
+- Shooting: Use the spacebar to shoot.

 ## Known Bugs